 A Roth IRA can increase in value over time by increasing interest.
 When investments generate interest or dividends, that amount is added to the account balance.
 Account holders can then earn interest on the additional interest and dividends, a process that can continue over and over again.
 Simply put, Roth IRAs don't pay an interest rate.

+For those looking for an even more lucrative option, a Gold IRA review may be worth considering.
 A Roth IRA is similar to a shopping cart, basically it's an empty basket until you fill it up.
 But with a Roth, you fill that basket with investments, not Cheerios.
 Unlike a savings account that pays an interest rate, an IRA doesn't pay an interest rate.
 An IRA can be compared to an empty basket that must be filled with investment products such as stocks, bonds, ETFs, certificates of deposit, etc.

 Therefore, the money you contribute must be invested in these high-growth opportunities to make a profit, which in turn generates more money through capitalization.
 In each case, when you invest your money in your Roth IRA for a particular investment, you get a return, sometimes expressed as interest.
 These rates usually vary, but the goal is to take advantage of compound interest, in which every return you obtain is reinvested to make your money grow over time.
 Learn more about how a Roth IRA generates interest and whether it's a good savings and investment strategy for you.